sh3boo/sh3boo/README.md

 ### Hello who ever you are ❤, i am ahmed shaban yousef
 #### I am a studying computer science and Artificial Intelligence
-I am a student at CS cairo university and .Net developer I have a very good knowledge in software engineering feilds and also a great knowledge in data structures ,data base , network.
+I am a student at CS cairo university and .Net developer I have a very good knowledge in software engineering feilds and also a great knowledge in data structures ,data base , network, Design Patterns, SOLID principles.

 Skills: